ibexa/documentation-developer/docs/guide/content_rendering.md

     ![Schedule block example with multiple blocks](img/schedule_block_example.png "Schedule block example with multiple blocks")

-## Custom controllers
+## Custom rendering logic

 In some cases, displaying a Content item/Location via the built-in `ViewController` is not sufficient to show everything you want.
-In such cases you may want to **use your own custom controller** to display the current Content item/Location instead.
+In such cases you may want to **use your own custom logic** to display the current Content item/Location instead.

 Typical use cases include access to: